Tap to search

 The classic bike trip: landscapes and the Great Outdoors, without the hassle of logistical issues.
 You ride and soak in the views; we do the rest.

 You start cycling among the magnificent massif walls of the Dolomites, which offer some of the most spectacular views among the mountain landscapes.
 One of these are the famous Three Peaks of Lavaredo, which you’ll admire from the Landro Valley.
-Then, going downhill, you’ll arrive in the elegant Cortina d’Ampezzo, renowned sport resort, located in a breathtaking mountain scenery.
+Then, going downhill, you’ll arrive in the elegant Cortina d’Ampezzo, renowned sport resort, located in a breathtaking mountain scenery, until you’ll get to Pieve di Cadore.
 Further southwards the hilly vineyards of Valdobbiadene, the region of Prosecco wine, will invite you to stop and taste this well-known sparkling wine.
-Finally, cycling in the Po Valley, you’ll reach the Venetian lagoon and the wonderful Venice, a town that has lured passersby for centuries (and still does).
+Finally, cycling in the Po Valley, you’ll reach the Venetian lagoon and the wonderful Venice, a town that has lured passersby for centuries, and still does.

-If you would like to rent a bike (80 Euro) or e-bike (190 Euro) or helmet (15 Euro), please contact our office when booking: [email protected]
+If you would like to rent a bike (85 EUR) or e-bike (195 EUR) or helmet (15 EUR), please contact our office when booking: [email protected]

 Slow Tours offers a number of other Cycling Tours in Europe